 In the 3D versions, Vexen is still screaming when Axel says “Goodbye,” snaps his fingers, and sets Vexen on fire.
-In the GBA version he just attacks him again, which isn’t nearly as stylish, so a few more points back to the 3D version.
+In the GBA version he just attacks him again, which isn’t nearly as stylish (although I suppose he’s sort of doing it execution-style?), so a few more points back to the 3D version.
 I do wish Quinton Flynn’s casual and cruel “goodbye” had a better sample because it sounds like it got cut off at the start.

-When Vexen dies, he fades away, which is… a little disappointing, another let-down caused by copying the GBA version a little too closely.
+When Vexen dies, he fades away in both versions, which is… a little disappointing, another let-down caused by copying the GBA version a little too closely.
 In KH2, dead Organization members are consumed by their elements.
 It actually got them in trouble with the ESRB in the US with one member in particular, but we’ll get to that later.
 Seeing Vexen freeze over would have been a fantastic and morbid death, which is exactly what this scene is going for, as you’ll see once Sora gets to react.
+It’s a shame they didn’t carry it over.
 Sora doesn’t know the term “Nobody,” as far as he knows, he just watched a human being die!
 Well, sure, he killed Clayton and Maleficent but… uh… no comment.
 He’s still clearly taken aback, and stammers “What are you people!”
 And Axel says “You know, I’ve wondered about that myself.”
 Axel bails.

 You’re left to walk out of Twilight Town on your own.
 At the far side of the Conqueror’s Respite, we see Axel’s return to Larxene and Marluxia.
 Larxene says “Good riddance to the blabbermouth,” which should tell you a lot about Larxene if you were still looking for a handle on her.
 Axel asks Marluxia if he was using Vexen to test Sora, but Larxene says it was also a test for Axel.
 Vexen’s death is actually even more complex than that, but two steps at a time!
 Marluxia and Larxene wanted to test Axel’s loyalty, because Marluxia is the one in charge of that conspiracy Larxene mentioned a while back!
 He’s trying to use his power base here in Castle Oblivion to conquer the Organization from within, and with Vexen dead, that’s one loyal member down, and one conspirator gained!
 Of course, the players know that Axel is a double agent…